 These are particular situations that require the attention of immigration lawyers and our team in Miami can help those who want to move to Florida based on spouse visas.
 You get access to our services if you want to move to Doral, Kendall, or North Miami if you are seeking a more tranquil way of life without getting too far from the great city of Miami.

 The spouse visa for Cuban citizens

-When an American citizen marries a Cuban one, the foreign one can request a spouse visa and based on it, he or she can immigrate to the US.
+When an American citizen marries a Cuban one, the foreign one can request a spouse visa for US and based on it, he or she can immigrate to this country.
 In this case, the American citizen will act as a sponsor for the Cuban spouse.

 There are a few requirements to meet in order to become a US resident for both the Cuban citizen and the spouse living in the USA, provided that one of the following situations is met:

 - the spouse living in America is not a citizen of this country,